CocotinaP/Task_Manager/README.md

 # Task Maneager
-## Developing a java application for managing tasks using best programming practices and design patterns.
+## Developing a java console application for managing tasks using best programming practices and design patterns.
 Implemented features: task creation, execution of tasks.
 Design patterns used: Factory, Singleton, Decorator.